ishandandekar/Churnobyl/README.md

 - [ ] Look into EKS cluster to display monitoring
 - [ ] Create Streamlit dashboard for monitoring
 - [ ] Integrate Streamlit to display graphs
+- [ ] Write a report on the project explaining all the components

 ### Refs: